szilard-nemeth/yarn-dev-tools/README.md

 yarn-backport YARN-6221 COMPX-6664 cdpd-master
 yarn-backport YARN-6221 COMPX-6664 CDH-7.1-maint --no-fetch
 ```
-The first argument is the upstream Jira ID
+The first argument is the upstream Jira ID<br>
-The second argument is the downstream Jira ID.
+The second argument is the downstream Jira ID.<br>
-The third argument is the downstream branch.
+The third argument is the downstream branch.<br>
 The `--no-fetch` option is a means to skip git fetch on both repos.

 ### How to backport to an already existing relation chain?